About the Taylor Centre

 Since 2006, Carol Anne has played a number of roles at the same time at the Acadia Divinity College—Assistant Professor of Practical Theology, Director of the Mentored Ministry Program, Dean of Students—and also, since 2014, Director of the Taylor Centre for Chaplaincy and Spiritual Care.
 Carol Anne has worked tirelessly in all these roles and, in her capacity as Director of the Taylor Centre, she has sought to restore and expand the College’s chaplaincy program, including importantly, spearheading the revival of Clinical Pastoral Education in correctional facilities—in Springhill Institution, 2012—2015, and in the Northeast Nova Scotia Correctional Facility in 2017 and 2018.
 Carol Anne was a member of the steering committee of the National Conference on Community Chaplaincy, which was hosted by the Divinity College and national partners, and was held at Acadia University in 2013.
 Since that time, she has worked to develop research in Community Chaplaincy (working with people who have been incarcerated as they seek to establish new lives outside of jail or prison) and in chaplaincy work with seniors.

 In 2018, Carol Anne accepted a new call to service of the faith.
-She will be leaving the College at the end of the 2017-18 academic year to take up the position of Regional Director of the Atlantic Region for the Canadian Bible Society.
-The College’s—not least the Taylor Centre’s—loss is the Bible Society’s gain, and we wish her every blessing in her new work.
+She left the College at the end of the 2017-18 academic year to take up the position of Regional Director of the Atlantic Region for the Canadian Bible Society.

 In 2016, Joe Green graduated from Acadia Divinity College with a Master of Divinity specializing in Chaplaincy and Spiritual Care, receiving both the B.D.
 Stevens Scholarship and Emma Porter Perkins Scholarship for academic excellence.
 He was ordained to Christian Ministry at Aenon Baptist Church, Chester Basin, Nova Scotia, in 2017, where he has served as Senior Pastor since 2014.
 Joe will continue to serve as Senior Pastor of the Aenon Baptist Church as well as serve Acadia Divinity College in this part-time role.